humanprotocol/human-protocol/packages/sdk/typescript/human-protocol-sdk/docs/classes/EscrowClient.md

 | `escrowConfig` | `IEscrowConfig` | Configuration parameters for escrow setup. |
 | `txOptions` | `Overrides` | Additional transaction parameters (optional, defaults to an empty object). |

 #### Returns

 | Type | Description |
 |------|-------------|
 | `string` | Returns the address of the escrow created. |

+#### Remarks

+Need to have available stake and approve allowance in the token contract before calling this method.

 #### Throws